Teaching Students to Question the Machine: An AI Literacy Intervention Improves Students' Regulation of LLM Use in a Science Task: Results

-A generalized linear model (GLM) predicting prompt acceptance (Fig.~\ref{fig:workshop}C) showed that trained students accepted fewer suggested prompts overall ($p = .018$).
-Students who were more confident in knowing the answer (before prompting the GenAI chatbot) were less likely to accept the prompt ($p = .002$), and prompt validity increased acceptance ($p = .040$), whereas the condition $\times$ validity interaction was not significant ($p = .224$).
-However, follow-up contrasts indicated a group difference for underspecified prompts: trained students were less likely than controls to accept underspecified prompts (51.5\% vs.\ 66.7\%, $p = .044$), with no group difference for well-specified prompts.
+\emph{Query-level control:} A logistic GLM predicting prompt acceptance showed that intervention students were less likely than control students to accept suggested prompts overall (OR $=0.47$, $p=.022$; average marginal effect $=-.155$, $p=.018$; Fig.~\ref{fig:workshop}C).
+Well-specified prompts were more likely to be accepted than underspecified prompts (OR $=1.85$, $p=.040$).
+The condition $\times$ prompt-specification interaction was not significant ($p=.228$), but follow-up contrasts showed that the group difference was concentrated on underspecified prompts: intervention students accepted these prompts less often than controls (51.5\% vs. 66.7\%; OR $=0.47$, $p=.022$), whereas groups did not differ reliably for well-specified prompts (74.4\% vs. 79.2\%; $p=.385$).

+\emph{Response evaluation:} Students in both groups were more accurate at judging the correctness of AI responses when prompts were well-specified rather than underspecified (OR $=2.06$, $p=.001$), but this effect was larger in the intervention group (interaction OR $=2.52$, $p=.012$; Fig.~\ref{fig:triptic2}B), indicating that intervention students' evaluation judgments were more accurate.